Phil Esposito: Minor league

 Esposito signed with the Chicago Black Hawks as a teenager and was assigned to the Sarnia Legionnaires Jr. 'B' hockey team for the 1960–61 season.
 In just 32 games with the Legionnaires, he scored 47 goals and 61 assists, for 108 points - a scoring pace of 3.3 points per game.
 He scored 12 points in one playoff game as the Legionnaires advanced to the Western Ontario final before being eliminated.

-After a sparkling junior season with the St. Catharines Teepees of the Ontario Hockey Association in 1962, Esposito spent two seasons with Chicago's minor league affiliate, the St. Louis Braves, scoring 90 points in his first season and 80 points in only 46 games in his second.
+After a sparkling junior season with the St. Catharines Teepees of the Ontario Hockey Association in 1961–62, Esposito spent two seasons with Chicago's minor league affiliate, the St. Louis Braves, scoring 90 points in his first season and 80 points in only 46 games in his second.
 He was then named to the OHA-Jr. Second All-Star Team.

 Chicago Black Hawks (1963-1967)

-Midway through the 1964 season, Esposito was called up to the parent Black Hawks to make his NHL debut.
-Centreing for the great Bobby Hull beginning in the 1965 season, he proved himself a quality playmaker, twice finishing amongst the League-leading scorers over the next three seasons.
+Midway through the 1963–64 NHL season, Esposito was called up to the parent Black Hawks to make his NHL debut.
+He appeared in 27 games and scored his first NHL goal on January 25, 1964 versus the Detroit Red Wings.
+Centreing for Bobby Hull beginning in the 1964–65 season, he proved himself a quality playmaker, twice finishing amongst the league-leading scorers over the next three seasons.
+In 1964–65 he appeared in 70 games scoring 20+ goals for the first time, along with 32 assists for 55 total points.
+Esposito appeared in 13 playoff games scoring 3 goals and 3 assists as the Black Hawks reached the 1965 Stanley Cup Final, in which they were defeated 4–3 by Montreal.
+Esposito produced similar numbers the following season scoring 27 goals and 26 assists in 69 games, as the Black Hawks were eliminated in the first round of the playoffs.
+His final season with the Black Hawks came in 1966-67 during which he scored 21 goals and 41 assists in 69 games, as the Black Hawks again lost in the first round.

-Esposito scored his first NHL goal on January 25, 1964 versus the Detroit Red Wings.